Stealth Fine-Tuning: Efficiently Breaking Alignment in RVLMs Using Self-Generated CoT

-\textbf{Performance metrics.} We evaluate attack performance using Attack Success Rate (ASR) and Harmfulness Rate (Harm.), judged by GPT-4o.
+\textbf{Performance metrics.} We evaluate attack performance using Attack Success Rate (ASR) and Harmfulness Rate (Harm.), judged by GPT-5-Pro.
 For each (harmful instruction, model response) pair, ASR is computed in a binary manner (1/0), where only genuinely harmful responses receive a score of 1.
-The system prompt template for evaluation is detailed in the Figure \ref{md:prompt} Prompt 2.
-Harmfulness Rate is assessed by assigning a score from 1 to 5, following \citet{qi2024finetuning}, with higher values indicating greater harm.
+The system prompt template for evaluation is detailed in the \Cref{md:prompt} Prompt 2.
+Harmfulness Rate is assessed by assigning a score from 1 to 5 \cite{qi2024finetuning}, with higher values indicating greater harm.
 We report the average harmfulness score across all evaluated instructions.
 For general-purpose datasets, model performance is measured using accuracy (ACC.) as the primary metric.

 \textbf{Implementation Details.} To build our fine-tuning dataset, we perform segment-level inference on SafeBench, yielding 499 samples with illegal instance judged by GPT-4o.
 The data are distributed across rewriting turns as follows: 27 ($t_1$), 134 ($t_2$), 128 ($t_3$), 96 ($t_4$), 58 ($t_5$), and 56 ($t_6$).
 For fine-tuning settings, we use the ms-swift repository to perform QLoRA SFT.
-For fair comparison, the finetuning settings in our paper is the same.
+For fair comparison, the fine-tuning settings in our paper is the same.
 We train for 3 epochs with lr = 1.5e-4, batch size = 1, and gradient accumulation = 16.
 The setup employs LoRA (rank 16, alpha 32, dropout 0.05) with float16 precision and cosine LR scheduling.
-We freeze ViT and aligner modules, enable gradient checkpointing, and save every 100 steps (limit 2 checkpoints).
-Other key settings include max\_length 4096, weight\_decay 0.01, and warmup\_ratio 0.05.
+We freeze ViT and aligner modules, enable gradient checkpointing.
+Other key settings include max length 4096, weight decay 0.01, and warmup ratio 0.05.
 The experiments were conducted using a single NVIDIA A100 GPU.